apache/incubator-brooklyn/docs/guide/start/managing-cli.md

 install.unique_label      TomcatServer_7.0.65
 {% endhighlight %}

+If an entity name is annoyingly long to type, the entity can be renamed:

+{% highlight bash %}
+$ br app Tomcat entity TomcatServer:Wx7r rename server
+{% endhighlight %}

 ## Sensors

 "Sensors" on entities provide a real-time picture of the status and operation of an entity of the application.